Scotland still a work in progress after South Africa tour

 "We played well last week and lost, played poorly this week and won, so there was an equal amount of frustration - last week it was at the result, this week at the performance."

-A rusty display against Samoa was perhaps understandable, although the lacklustre attitude was troubling.
+was perhaps understandable, although the lacklustre attitude was troubling.
 Pride was restored with a gutsy showing in the Springboks showdown but any momentum was lost in a largely uninspired final outing against the Italians.

 Interim head coach Johnson capped 10 new players on a tour in which the management language shifted from "winning and assessing" to "development" after a lacklustre opening defeat.